illarionov/wasm-sqlite-open-helper/README.md

 # Wasm SQLite Open Helper

-Implementation of [SupportSQLiteOpenHelper] based on SQLite compiled for WASM.
+Implementation of [SupportSQLiteOpenHelper] based on SQLite compiled for WebAssembly.

 ## Requirements